William Howard Taft: Return to Yale (1913–1921)

 With no pension or other compensation to expect from the government after leaving the White House, Taft contemplated a return to the practice of law, from which he had long been absent.
-Given that Taft had appointed many federal judges, including a majority of the Supreme Court, this would raise questions of conflict of interest at every federal court appearance and he was saved from this by an offer for him to become Kent Professor of Law and Legal History at Yale Law School.
+Given that Taft had appointed many federal judges, including a majority of the Supreme Court, this would raise questions of conflict of interest at every federal court appearance.
+He was saved from this by Yale Law School's offer to appoint him Kent Professor of Law and Legal History.
 He accepted, and after a month's vacation in Georgia, arrived in New Haven on April 1, 1913, to a rapturous reception.
 As it was too late in the semester for him to give an academic course, he instead prepared eight lectures on "Questions of Modern Government", which he delivered in May.
+In June, he was initiated as an honorary member of the campus chapter of the Acacia fraternity.
 He earned money with paid speeches and with articles for magazines, and would end his eight years out of office having increased his savings.
 While at Yale, he wrote the treatise, Our Chief Magistrate and His Powers (1916).

 Taft had been made president of the Lincoln Memorial Commission while still in office; when Democrats proposed removing him for one of their party, he quipped that unlike losing the presidency, such a removal would hurt.
 The architect, Henry Bacon, wanted to use Colorado-Yule marble, while southern Democrats urged using Georgia marble.
 Taft lobbied for the western stone, and the matter was submitted to the Commission of Fine Arts, which supported Taft and Bacon.
 The project went forward; Taft would dedicate the Lincoln Memorial as chief justice in 1922.
 In 1913, Taft was elected to a one-year term as president of the American Bar Association (ABA), a trade group of lawyers.
 He removed opponents, such as Louis Brandeis and University of Pennsylvania Law School dean William Draper Lewis (a supporter of the Progressive Party) from committees.
+At an 1913 ABA meeting in Montreal, Taft delivered remarks that harshly criticized direct election as a method of judicial selection in U.S. states (regardless of whether elections were partisan), and urged states holding such elections to return to appointive systems for judicial selection.